Martinsos/edlib/README.md

 ### API

-For detailed documentation of Edlib library API, visit [http://martinsos.github.io/edlib](https://martinsos.github.io/edlib) (should be updated to the latest release).
+For complete documentation of Edlib library API, visit [http://martinsos.github.io/edlib](https://martinsos.github.io/edlib) (should be updated to the latest release).

 To generate the latest API documentation yourself, you need to have [doxygen](www.doxygen.org) installed.
 Position yourself in the root directory and run `doxygen`, this will generate `docs/` directory.
 Then open `docs/html/index.html` file with you favorite browser.